Enumerating Regular Languages with Bounded Delay: Orderability upper bound

 \begin{propositionrep} The language $\L(A)$ is $(8k^2,16k^2)$-stratum-connected. \end{propositionrep}

-\begin{proofsketch} Consider a stratum $S$ and two loopable words $u$ and~$v$ of~$S$.
-Their accepting runs involve loopable states~$q$ and~$q'$ that are interchangeable because $A$ is.
-We first show that $u$ is $d$-connected (in~$S$) to a \emph{normal form}: a repeated loop on~$q$ plus a constant-length prefix and suffix.
+\begin{proofsketch} As there are only a finite number of non-loopable words, we focus on loopable words.
+Consider a stratum $S$ and two loopable words $u$ and~$v$ of~$S$.
+Their accepting runs involve loopable states, respectively~$q$ and~$q'$, that are interchangeable because $A$ is.
+We first show that $u$ is $d$-connected (in~$S$) to a \emph{normal form}: a repeated loop on~$q$ plus a prefix and suffix whose length is bounded, i.e., only depends on the language.
 We impose this in two steps: first we move the last occurrence of $q$ in~$u$ near the end of the word by pumping at the left end and de-pumping at the right end, second we pump the loop on~$q$ at the right end while de-pumping the left end.
 This can be done while remaining in the stratum~$S$.
-We obtain similarly a normal form consisting of a repeated loop on~$q'$ with constant-length prefix and suffix that is~$d$-connected to~$v$ in~$S$.
+We obtain similarly a normal form consisting of a repeated loop on~$q'$ with bounded-length prefix and suffix that is~$d$-connected to~$v$ in~$S$.

 Then we do an induction on the number of connectivity and compatibility relations needed to witness that $q$ and~$q'$ are interchangeable.
 If $q = q'$, we conclude using the normal forms of~$u$ and~$v$.
 If $q$ is connected to~$q'$, we impose the normal form on~$u$, then we modify it to a word whose accepting run also visits~$q'$, and we apply the previous case.
 If $q$ is compatible with~$q'$, we conclude using the normal form with some loop label $z$ in $A_q \cap A_{q'}$ (of length~$\leq k^2$) that witnesses their compatibility.
 The induction case is then easy. \end{proofsketch}